yibeichan/structsense/example/OHBM/readme.md

    Once the containers are running, you’re ready to execute the examples.

    If there's an issue with Grobid, run it individually.
-Grobid uses `JAVA` so please make sure it is installed.

    ```shell
    docker pull lfoppiano/grobid:0.8.0